-Goal 1: Increase Walking Rates and Walking Satisfaction in Montgomery County
+Walking Rates and Satisfaction

 - Overall and commute walking rates are higher in EFAs: Residents in EFAs make 9.6% of trips by walking compared with 7.0% of trips by walking in non-EFAs.
-The share of commute trips by walking is only slightly greater in EFAs (2.4%) than non-EFAs (2.1%). - Walk-to-school rates are slightly higher for Title I/Focus and high FARMS rate schools: Students at designated schools have walk mode shares to and from school of 13% and 17% respectively, compared with 11% and 15% arrival and departure walk shares for nondesignated schools.
+The share of commute trips by walking is only slightly greater in EFAs (2.4%) than non-EFAs (2.1%). - Walk-to-school rates are slightly higher for Title I/Focus and high FARMS rate schools: Students at designated schools have walk mode shares to and from school of 13% and 17% respectively, compared with 11% and 15% arrival and departure walk shares for non-designated schools.
 Many of the schools with the highest walking rates are schools designated as Title I/Focus or high FARMS rate schools. - Travelers with disabilities are more likely to make utilitarian pedestrian trips: In fact, respondents with disabilities are twice as likely as others to walk to a medical appointment (35% to 17%) and significantly more likely to walk to the grocery store (67% to 50%) and to dine at restaurants (32% to 24%). - Pedestrian satisfaction is lower for people with reported disabilities: Only 43% of pedestrians with reported disabilities are satisfied with their overall pedestrian experience, compared with 53% of respondents without reported disabilities.
 Respondents in transit corridors and exurban/rural are less satisfied if they report having a disability (33% and 36%, respectively) than respondents without reported disabilities (52% and 47%, respectively).

-Goal 2: Create a Comfortable, Connected, Convenient Pedestrian Network
+A Comfortable, Connected, Convenient Pedestrian Network